Dentrax/mimir/docs/sources/migration-guide/migrating-from-single-zone-with-helm.md

 1. Start the migration.

-   Copy the following into the `migrate.yaml`:
+   Copy the following into the `migrate.yaml` file:

    ```yaml
    alertmanager: